MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-9.2.0/configure-global-settings.md

 ## Replicating settings

-To replicate your settings from one environment to another, you use the `Export-AzConfig` cmdlet to export the settings that are supported by AzConfig to a file in JSON format.
+To replicate your settings from one environment to another, you use the `Export-AzConfig` cmdlet to export the settings to a JSON file.

 ```azurepowershell-interactive
 Export-AzConfig -Path $HOME\AzConfig.json